One-stage vs two-stage mommy makeover in Turkey: safety rules, recovery realities, and cost differences

 Staged approach explained

 Procedures are divided into two operations spaced 8 to 16 weeks apart, each lasting 2 to 4 hours under general anaesthesia.
+A lift-only versus combined makeover overview can clarify whether staging is necessary or a breast procedure alone fits your goals.

 Standard staging sequence